262 results (0.217 seconds)

 AHCBUS506A - Develop and review a business plan

-This course unit introduces students to the critical study of the New Testament, its literary forms, historical and cultural contexts and theological themes.
+This unit introduces the critical study of the New Testament, its literary forms, historical and cultural contexts and theological themes.
 It provides a solid foundation for further biblical and theological study.
+The focus is on an outline of the books of the New Testament, their historical, cultural, political and religious contexts, approaching the books of the New Testament as literary works, key methodologies of Biblical interpretation, developing skills in exegesis and writing an exegetical essay, and key New Testament themes.